 How will you know whether the remedial action is working?

-Once an alternative is selected and implemented, the Superfund process requires EPA to perform a comprehensive review every five years to ensure the implemented remedy continues to protect human health and the environment and complies with all applicable laws.
+A comprehensive monitoring program will be implemented to monitor the performance of the remedies.
+In addition, the Superfund process requires EPA to perform a comprehensive review every five years to ensure the implemented remedy continues to protect human health and the environment and complies with all applicable laws.